• Skip to primary navigation

 Science Experiments for Preschoolers

-I have definitely found over the years that even very young children can enjoy science at home.
-Most science activities are very hands on and can easily be turned into a learning through play experience which makes them perfect for preschoolers!
+Over the years, I have found that even very young children can enjoy science at home.
+Most science activities are very hands-on and can easily be turned into a learning through play experience, which makes them perfect for preschoolers!

-It’s never too early to introduce children to science, just make sure everything is age appropriate and safe for the child.
+It’s never too early to introduce children to science; just make sure everything is age-appropriate and safe for them.

 Messy Science Station